Trellace/jewd/README.md

 # Doxxed

 **Doxxed makes local conversation visual.**

-Choose an emoji avatar, type your note, and it pops up where you are — at **city-level privacy**.
+Choose an emoji avatar, type your note, and it pops up where you are.

 It’s the fastest way to **ask, offer, and share** — authentic, real, unfiltered, and grounded in place.

 ---